edderick/third-year-project/docs/Issues/installing.md

 Either make a real config file for the daemon, or just create a file containing "password test".

 You should now be able to run sudo ospf6d.
+If you can't, try ldconfig.

 [wiki]: http://wiki.nil.com/Installing_and_running_Quagga